-- 5 After the cooking is done, and the cooker just turn to warm, open the lid and stir to separate all the grains.
-Close the lid and let it be for at least 5-10 minute before serving.
+- 5 After the cooking is done, and the cooker just turns to warm, open the lid and stir to separate all the grains.
+Close the lid and let it be for at least 5-10 minutes before serving.

 Cooking white rice with your microwave